rkulkarni1999/peer_robotics_pallet_vision/README.md

 ## Summary
 ### **1. Dataset Acquisition and Preparation**
 - [x] **Dataset**: Used the recommended dataset (as per assignment).
-- [x] **Annotation**: Initially used Grounded SAM, but switched to manual annotation for 100 images.
+- [x] **Annotation**: Initially used Grounded SAM (Grounding Dino + SAM), but switched to manual annotation for 100 images.
 Fine-tuned YOLOv11 to annotate the rest.
 - [x] **Organization**: Organized in YOLOv11 format with train, validation, and test splits.
 - [x] **Augmentation**: Applied techniques like flipping, rotation, Gaussian noise, blur, shear, grayscale, and saturation adjustments.